charliecalvert/CloudNotes/Assignments/CouchDbGameData.md

 	- View each of the two views described above

 **FOR LATER**: Use **handlebars** to create HTML *templates* that show the various views of your data.
 This is all in the GameListener or in Helper App.

+## Turn it in

+Push your program to GitHub/BitBucket and submit the assignment in Canvas.